webrecorder/browsertrix/frontend/docs/docs/deploy/customization.md

 ### Custom Access Endpoint URL

+To provide replay and download, WACZ files and other data are accessed directly in the browser from the S3 bucket.
+If the S3 bucket `endpoint_url` can be accessed directly in the browser, no other configuration is required.

+However, if it is an internal URL, a different access point URL is needed.
-It may be useful to provide a custom access endpoint for accessing WACZ files and other data.
+It may also be desirable to have the browser connect to the S3 bucket through a custom domain or CDN.
+This can be done via the `access_endpoint_url` setting, which is the URL provided to the browser to access the data.
 If the `access_endpoint_url` is provided, it can be in either the 'virtual host' or 'path' form, while the `endpoint_url` should always be in path-prefix form.

-Here are two example of the addressing modes:
+Since the `access_endpoint_url` may use either path or virtual host addressing, the bucket name is not automatically appended the URL.

 #### Virtual Host vs Path Addressing for Access Endpoints